pkp/learning-ojs/en/journal_settings.md

 **Masthead** allows you to add the names of your editorial team or anyone else you wish to mention.
 This will appear on the public website under About > Editorial Team.

+**About the Journal** is a space to add any information about your journal which may be of interest to readers, authors, or reviewers.

+This could include your open access policy, the focus and scope of the journal, copyright notice, sponsorship disclosure, history of the journal, a privacy statement, and inclusion in any LOCKSS or CLOCKSS archival system.

+Hit the **Save** button to save your changes.